Testing for patterns and structures in covariance and correlation matrices: Extended linear covariance structure model

 \subsection{Autoregressive}

-The autoregressive structure can be seen as a special case of a Toeplitz matrix.
-However, an autoregressive covariance matrix has a proportionality property between the different secondary diagonals, making it a more demanding structure.
-The matrix depends on just one parameter, $\rho\in(0,1)$, and is given through $(\vV)_{ij}=\rho^{|i-j|}$, which shows that the correlation of the components decreases exponentially with the distance.
-An autoregressive structure can be useful, for example, when consecutive components belong to neighbouring measurement points.
+The autoregressive structure can be seen to be a special case of a Toeplitz matrix.
+However, an autoregressive covariance matrix has a proportionality property between the neighbouring (secondary) diagonals, making it a more demanding structure.
+The matrix depends on just one parameter, $\rho$ with $|\rho|\in(0,1)$, and is given through $(\vV)_{ij}=\rho^{|i-j|}$, which shows that the correlation of the components decreases exponentially with the distance between $i,j \in \{1,\dots,d\}$.
+For example, an autoregressive structure can be useful when consecutive components belong to neighbouring measurement points.
 Moreover, this structure is often used for repeated measurements at different time points since further apart measurements should then have a smaller correlation.
+Although sometimes also the case $\rho=0$ is included in the definition of autoregressive covariance matrices, this disagrees with the concept of a (strictly) decreasing correlation.
+Consequently, we exclude this simple case of testing for the identity covariance matrix.
+As explained by \cite{pEB}, the parameter $\rho$ may, in some settings, also depend on the dimension $d$ of the random vectors. \\

-As explained by \cite{pEB} in detail, in some settings, the parameter $\rho$ may also depend on the dimension $d$ of the random vectors.
-While the equality along the diagonal and along each secondary diagonal could be tested similarly to the case of a Toeplitz matrix, the above-mentioned proportionality is much more complicated.
+While the equality along the diagonal and along each secondary diagonal could be tested similarly to the case of a Toeplitz matrix, the above-mentioned proportionality makes a transformation of $\vv$ necessary.
+To this end, we first define a vector $\va=(a_1,...,a_d)$ with $a_k=1+\sum_{\ell=0}^{k-2} (d-\ell)$, $k=1,...,d$.
+Then $a_k$ is the component of the vector $\dvech(\vB)$ corresponds to the $(1,k)$th entry $\vB_{1k}$, and therefore to the first component of the $(k-1)$-th secondary diagonal, while the 0-th secondary diagonal is the classical diagonal.